anvilproject/anvil-portal/content/learn/data-analysts/using-r-bioconductor-in-anvil.md

   <figure-styles shadowless=true>
   ![Customized Cloud Environments](_images/using-bioconductor-customized-cloud-environment.png)
   </figure-styles>
 - After pressing the CREATE button, note the Cloud Environment icon at the top right of the NOTEBOOKS tab.
-Initially it indicates that the cloud environment is being created...
+Initially, it indicates that the cloud environment is being created...
   <figure-styles width="400">
   ![Cloud Environment Icon in Creating Indicator](_images/using-bioconductor-cloud-environment-icon-creating-mode.png)
   </figure-styles>